 Profile: AT&T Inc (T.N)

+Its fixed strategic services offerings use digital circuits, and allow customers to create internal data networks and to access external data networks.
+The Company provides businesses voice applications over Internet Protocol (IP) based networks.
+Additional IP-based services include Internet access and network integration, dedicated Internet and enterprise networking services.
 Network integration services include installation of business data systems, local area networking and other data networking offerings.
-Internet access services include a range of products for residences and businesses, including basic dial-up access service, access, Web hosting, managed services, e-mail and high-speed access services.
+Internet access services include a range of products, including access service, dedicated access, Web hosting, managed services, e-mail and high-speed access services.
 Its managed Web-hosting services for businesses provide network, server and security infrastructure, as well as built-in data storage and include application performance management, database management, hardware and operating system management.
-AT&T’s hosting services also provide customers with secure access to detailed reporting information about their infrastructure and applications.
+Its hosting services also provide customers with access to detailed reporting information about their infrastructure and applications.

-Packet services consist of data networks using packet switching and transmission technologies, including traditional circuit-based, and IP connectivity services.
-Enterprise networking services provide support from network design, implementation and installation to ongoing network operations and management for networks of varying scales, including LANs, wide area networks, and virtual private networks.
+Packet services consist of data networks using packet switching and transmission technologies, including traditional circuit-based and IP connectivity services.
+Enterprise networking services provide support from network design, implementation and installation to ongoing network operations and management for networks of varying scales, including local area networks (LANs) and virtual private networks.
 These services include applications, such as e-mail, order entry systems, employee directories, human resource transactions and other database applications.
-AT&T also offers wireless fidelity (Wi-Fi) services.
+It also offers wireless fidelity (Wi-Fi) service.

 Company Web Links